Gitxsan language: History and usage

-The University of Northern British Columbia and Siiwiixo'osxwim Wilnataahl Gitksan Society (Gitksan Language Society) set up a Developmental Standard Term Certificate program offered through Northwest Community College, with all courses offered in Hazelton, BC.
+The University of Northern British Columbia and Siiwiixo'osxwim Wilnataahl Gitksan Society (Gitksan Language Society) set up a Developmental Standard Term Certificate program offered through Northwest Community College, with all courses offered in Hazelton, British Columbia.
 The program is designed to help revitalize Gitxsan language by allowing those who complete it to teach language and culture courses at the elementary and secondary school level in the community.

 In the spring of 2018, an online dictionary app was released in collaboration with members of Gitksan Nation and researchers at the University of British Columbia.
 The app includes various dialects of Gitxsan, and includes audio from different villages.
 Flashcards, stories, and histories are also included in addition to functioning as a dictionary.
 This app is based on a print dictionary produced in 1973 by Lonnie Hindle and Bruce Rigsby.
 With its launch, the app briefly held a top spot in Google Play's education category and accumulated around 500 downloads in its first week.

 Phonology

 The Gitxsan inventory is as follows:

 The mid and high vowels are nearly in complementary distribution, suggesting that Gitxsan once had a three-vowel system.
 Short mid vowels are emerging.
-Schwa only occurs in unstressed syllables. /e:/ and /o:/ have short allophones [e] and [o] in certain positions.
+Schwa only occurs in unstressed syllables. /eː/ and /oː/ have short allophones [e] and [o] in certain positions.